opencog/atomspace-dht/README.md

   total size of a node (`MAX_HASHES`) and others.
 It might be possible to work around these.
 Other limits we've hit include:
   `RX_QUEUE_MAX_SIZE` and `RX_QUEUE_MAX_DELAY`.
+* The limit on DHT-values-per-DHT-key is a critical limit on the maximum AtomSpace size; for a given AtomSpace, each Atom corresponds to a DHT-value attached to the Atomspace name hash.
+This is how we find all the members of an AtomSpace.
+This same limit affects the incoming set; the same mechanism is used to find the incoming set of an atom.
 * If many users use a shared network and publish hundreds or thousands of datasets, then how do we avoid accumulating large amounts of cruft, and sweep away expired/obsolete/forgotten datasets?
 Long lifetimes